 From 1989-97, Jones was the head editor of People magazine at Time Inc., the most successful magazine in publishing history.
 While at People, Jones directed the editorial planning and launching of three new magazines: Who Weekly (1992), the Australian version of People; In Style (1994), the successful celebrity lifestyle monthly; and People en Espanol (1996), the first general-interest magazine published for the U.S. Hispanic market.

 A native of St. Louis, Mo., Jones graduated with high honors from Princeton University in 1966.
 He edited the Princeton Alumni Weekly from 1969-1974 and wrote for Time and People before becoming the head editor of Money in 1984-89.
 Under his direction, the financial monthly won three consecutive National Magazine Awards, including General Excellence, the top honor in the magazine field.

 Jones has taught courses in advanced nonfiction writing as a visiting McGraw Professor at Princeton University (1995), Writer in Residence at Northwestern University (2006), and adjunct professor in the honors program at Montana State University (2008).

 He serves on the board of The Rita Allen Foundation, a philanthropy with a special focus on transformative ideas in their early stages.
 He has previously served on the boards of The Alzheimer’s Association , American Rivers, and Princeton Alumni Corps.
-He is a member of the Graduate Advisory Council of the Princeton University Department of English.
-He and his wife Sarah live in Princeton, NJ and Bozeman, MT.
+He is a former member of the Graduate Advisory Council of the Princeton University Department of English.
+He and his wife Sarah live in Princeton, NJ.